grizzl/grizzl/README.md

 There are two parts to the library:

-  1. grizzl-core.el, which provides the algorithm is is not interactive
+  1. grizzl-core.el, which provides the algorithm and is not interactive
   2. grizzl-read.el, which wraps the algorithm with a completing-read

 ## Usage